Get exclusive member benefits & effect social change. Join Today

 After the biopsy, the actual processed specimen and culture test take place in a laboratory and carry no risk.

-Most people experience few side effects from the endoscopy, but there are some risks from the procedure.
-These include perforation in the stomach, upper small intestine, or esophagus, and bleeding where tissue samples were taken.
+Most people experience few side effects from the endoscopy, but the procedure does have some risks.
+These include perforation in your stomach, upper small intestine, or esophagus, and bleeding where tissue samples were taken.

-When the stomach tissue biopsy and culture do not show damage, H. pylori bacteria, signs of infection, or cancer, they are usually considered to be normal.
+When the stomach tissue biopsy and culture don’t show damage, H. pylori bacteria, signs of infection, or cancer, they are usually considered to be normal.

 Abnormal stomach tissue biopsy and culture results may be due to: